ian-de-vries/Multi-Screen.js/README.md

 - `MultiScreen.set_default_time(Number time, String type)` Sets the default animation time in milliseconds;
     - `time` must be a valid integer greater than 0;
     - `type` must be 'enter' or 'exit' (OPTIONAL).
-- `MultiScreen.set_default_distance(Number distance, String dimension)` Sets the default distance between the edge of the entering and exiting screens in pixels;
+- `MultiScreen.set_default_distance(Number distance, String dimension)` Sets the default starting distance between the edge of the entering and exiting screens in pixels;
     - `distance` must be a valid integer (can be negative);
     - `dimension` must be 'vertical' or 'horizontal' (OPTIONAL).
 - `MultiScreen.set_default_delay(Boolean delay)` Sets the default delay between the enter and exit animations;